 If possible don’t use plastic bags, use a tote bag or canvas bag instead as these don’t make a lot of noise.
 Trust me there is nothing worse than a bag rustler in the early hours of the morning!

-Be friendly, it can be hard staying in hostels for the first time especially traveling solo, but just remember most people are in the same situation and a pleasant hello can go a long way.
+Be friendly, it can be hard staying in hostels for the first time especially travelling solo, but just remember most people are in the same situation and a pleasant hello can go a long way.
 You never know you might just meet your next travel buddy.

 Be prepared to have the same conversations!
 Where you from, how long you travelling, where you travelling to next?
 It’s generally always the same first questions but try to be a bit inventive if you can, you don’t have to lie but try to be creative with your answers, you never know where the conversation will lead.
 I once met someone who used to completely re-invent themselves at every hostel and try to see how far she could go before people clicked on.